 Amazing and Historical Attractions in Shahr-e Sukhteh

 1. The first artificial eye in the world

 For the first time, an artificial eye is found in the graveyard of this city which belongs to a woman who lived 4800 years ago!

 One of the most wonderful things discovered in this city is the oldest signs of brain surgery!

-A skull of a 14-years-old girl was discovered in the city’s graveyard, which shows that doctors did a brain surgery for her, and she was alive after this surgery for a period.
+The skull of a 14-year-old girl was discovered in the city’s graveyard, which shows that doctors did brain surgery on her, and she was alive after this surgery for a period.

 3. 5000-years-old ruler

 A ruler with 10 C.M. length, which is accurate to 0.5 M from ebony, was discovered here.
 It means people who lived in this city had a lot of developments in mathematics.